mac

 • Iodine 0.75 mg

-Diagnosis: high purine values
+Diagnosis: high purine levels

 Purines are components of proteins that are broken down into uric acid during metabolism.
 If a dog’s body is unable to properly process or excrete excess purines, high purine levels can accumulate in the blood.
 This may lead to various health issues, including the formation of urinary stones, gout, arthritis, as well as heart or metabolic problems.